-- our Climate Control Business having sufficient sources for materials; however, a shortage of raw materials could impact production of our Climate Control products, - our Climate Control Business manufactures a broader line of geothermal and water source heat pump and fan coil products than any other manufacturer in the United States - $\cdot$ ~ lower demand for most of our Climate Control products for the short term, - $\cdot$ a decline in both commercial and residential construction due to the current recession, - lower volumes in Climate Control sales during 2009, as compared to 2008 for most of our products, - · continued volatility in material costs, especially for copper, steel, aluminum and components that include those metals, - our longer term outlook after 2009 for the Climate Control Business, to a significant extent, will depend on the recovery of the credit and capital markets and the general economy, - our investment in the Climate Control Business will continue if order intake levels continue to warrant and the investment will increase our capacity to produce and distribute our Climate Control products, - we are competitive as to price, service, warranty and product performance in our Climate Control Business, - our Climate Control Business will continue to launch new products and product upgrades in an effort to maintain our current market position and to establish a presence in new markets, - shipping substantially all of our backlog at December 31, 2008 within the next twelve months and have the production capacity in place to do so, - monitoring and managing to the current economic environment, increasing the sales and operating margins of all products, developing and introducing new and energy efficient products, improving production and product delivery performance and expanding the markets we serve, both domestic and foreign, in the Climate Control Business, - not paying dividends on our common stock in the foreseeable future, - the concentration relating to receivable accounts of six customers at December 31, 2008 does not represent a significant credit risk due to the financial stability of these customers, - important components of our strategy for competing in the commercial and institutional renovation and replacement markets include the breadth of our product line coupled with customization capability provided by a flexible manufacturing process, - the annual United States market for water source heat pumps and hydronic fan coils to be approximately \$700 million in 2008 based on December 2008 data supplied by the AHRI that could be impacted by the current economic conditions, - $\cdot$ the new products of our Climate Control Business have good long-term prospects, - our Chemical Business has established leading regional market positions, which is a key element in the success of this business, - our Chemical Business sales volumes expressed in tons will be lower than in 2008 and our sales dollars per unit will be less due to significantly lower raw material costs and selling prices, - competition within the markets served by our Chemical Business is primarily based upon service, price, location of production and distribution sites, and product quality and performance, - the lack of sufficient non-seasonal sales volume to operate our manufacturing facilities at optimum levels can preclude the Chemical Business from reaching full performance potential,
+- our Climate Control Business manufactures a broader line of geothermal and water source heat pump and fan coil products than any other manufacturer in the United States, - lower demand for most of our Climate Control products for the short term, - a decline in both commercial and residential construction due to the current recession, - lower volumes in Climate Control sales during 2009, as compared to 2008 for most of our products, - continued volatility in material costs, especially for copper, steel, aluminum and components that include those metals. - our longer term outlook after 2009 for the Climate Control Business, to a significant extent, will depend on the recovery of the credit and capital markets and the general economy, - our investment in the Climate Control Business will continue if order intake levels continue to warrant and the investment will increase our capacity to produce and distribute our Climate Control products, - we are competitive as to price, service, warranty and product performance in our Climate Control Business. - our Climate Control Business will continue to launch new products and product upgrades in an effort to maintain our current market position and to establish a presence in new markets, - shipping substantially all of our backlog at December 31, 2008 within the next twelve months and have the production capacity in place to do so, - monitoring and managing to the current economic environment, increasing the sales and operating margins of all products, developing and introducing new and energy efficient products, improving production and product delivery performance and expanding the markets we serve, both domestic and foreign, in the Climate Control Business, - not paying dividends on our common stock in the foreseeable future, - the concentration relating to receivable accounts of six customers at December 31, 2008 does not represent a significant credit risk due to the financial stability of these customers, - important components of our strategy for competing in the commercial and institutional renovation and replacement markets include the breadth of our product line coupled with customization capability provided by a flexible manufacturing process, - the annual United States market for water source heat pumps and hydronic fan coils to be approximately \$700 million in 2008 based on December 2008 data supplied by the AHRI that could be impacted by the current economic conditions, - the new products of our Climate Control Business have good long-term prospects, - our Chemical Business has established leading regional market positions, which is a key element in the success of this business, - our Chemical Business sales volumes expressed in tons will be lower than in 2008 and our sales dollars per unit will be less due to significantly lower raw material costs and selling prices, - competition within the markets served by our Chemical Business is primarily based upon service, price, location of production and distribution sites, and product quality and performance, - the lack of sufficient non-seasonal sales volume to operate our manufacturing facilities at optimum levels can preclude the Chemical Business from reaching full performance potential,